saiteja3009/A1-Racket-Fundamentals/README.md

 *rollnumber*/
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  |- *rollnumber.rkt*
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  |- *rollnumber_tests.rkt*

+Please rename your repository to reflect your roll number.

 rollnumber.rkt should have all functions required in the questions.
 Additional helper functions may be used. rollnumber_tests.rkt should have all the tests cases.